maxgillham/ReinforcementLearning-AlgoTrading/README.md

 ```
 The equivalent requirements for gpu support are inside `requirements-gpu.txt` but this isn't necessary until (if) TensorFlow is introduced.
 ## Training
-Once the enviorment is configured, run `main.py`.
+Once the enviorment is configured, run `python main.py [souce type]`, where source type can be:
+* `markov`
+  * Markov memory 1
+* `iid`
+  * Independent identically distributed uniform r.vs
+* `mix`
+  * Two markov sources and two iid sources
+* `real`
+  * Real data

 This will train the Q learning agent and plot some results.
 An overview of the code architechure is found below.
 * `main.py`
   * This is where you can specify episodes and initial investment
 * `enviorment.py`